Set up Strava on your Apple Watch:

 - The first time you record you will be prompted to accept location, Health permissions, legal disclaimer, and notifications when you open the Apple Watch app.

-- You can select your Sport Type (Outdoor Ride or Run, Indoor Run, Hike or Outdoor Walk) change your Auto-Pause settings, and choose your units of measurement.
+- You can select your Sport Type, change your Auto-Pause settings, and choose your units of measurement.

 - During your recording, you'll be able to view your current time, average pace of your current split or average overall split pace (tap the screen to toggle between the two,) total distance, and heart rate.
 If you enable run split notification, a notification will be displayed on your watch with the preview split pace and overall split pace (bottom-right.)